scholarslab/scholarslab.github.io/collections/_people/adam-soroka.md

 roles:
 - staff
 ---
-Adam is currently Senior Developer for UVa Library, and was formerly part of the Scholars' Lab R&D team.
+Adam was Senior Developer for UVa Library, and previous to that part of the Scholars' Lab R&D team.